What are the best skateboard bearings?

 Sorry to bust your bubble, but really, they're not.
 In most bearings, about 60% of the drag is caused by the shield, and 30% is caused by the lubricant.
 Most of the rest of the drag comes from the cage itself - "ball deformation," which is caused by the balls microscopically defoming in the race (which is the very problem that ceramic bearings would solve), accounts for only 3% of the overall drag.

 What can we learn from this?
-Well, for starters, even if ceramic ball resulted in 100% less friction than a steel ball, you'd still only loosing 3% of your overall bearing drag.
+Well, for starters, even if ceramic ball resulted in 100% less friction than a steel ball, you'd still only loose 3% of your overall bearing drag.
 Secondly, you can make your bearings a relatively whopping 30% faster by simply removing one of your shields, and probably at least 15% faster by using a lighter bearing lubricant.

 So why would you bother with ceramics at all?
 Well in our minds, the major reason is for the placebo effect.
 If you spend a lot of money on your bearings, you'll feel faster, and feeling faster is the same as being faster.
 Having spent loads of money on bearings, you'd also probably also look after them, which makes way more of a difference than what the bearings are made of.